 General Connection Flow

-Connect the desktop app to the gateway that should own this provider configuration.
+Connect the desktop app to the gateway and switch to the workspace that should own this provider configuration.

 Add the provider